Our vision: to create a sense of place and purpose in the heart of Vint Hill.

-- 2014 Vint Hill Village, LLC purchased the majority of the property to finish what EDA set out to do.
+- 2014: The majority of the property was purchased by Vint Hill Village, LLC, which adopted a vision to finish what VHEDA set out to do.

 Frequently Asked Questions

-Vint Hill Village, LLC, acquired most of the remaining undeveloped land at Vint Hill in mid-2014.
-Since then it has been working to create a sense of place and community for the residents in and around Vint Hill, and a destination for those from outside the area.
+Vint Hill Village, LLC (VHV) acquired most of the remaining undeveloped land at Vint Hill in mid-2014.
+In 2017, EFO Capital Management became VHV’s majority shareholder and sole manager.
+EFO Capital has been working to create a sense of place and community for the residents in and around Vint Hill, and a destination for those from outside the area.
 The overall vision for Vint Hill will seamlessly integrate the existing features and neighborhoods with new services and amenities within the greater community of New Baltimore.
 These amenities will include shopping, dining, cultural attractions, living space, offices, and services to help keep jobs local, creating a vibrant sense of place worth visiting and calling home.

 In order to fulfill this vision, a Comprehensive Plan Amendment has been filed with the County that will add language and graphics to specifically identify Aiken Drive as the location of the Vint Hill Village Center, with a mixture of residential, retail, entertainment, and other uses that will become the heart of the Vint Hill community.

 The Comprehensive Plan can be amended by periodic updates, by amendments proposed by the Planning Commission or Board of Supervisors, or by applicant sponsored amendments such as that Vint Hill Village has applied for.
 It requires review by staff, and public hearings by both the Planning Commission and the Board of Supervisors.
 More information about the process can be found here.

 The following three (3) amendments have been proposed to add language and update the graphics to clarify the vision for Vint Hill to fulfill its economic development programs: